Sheikh Jarrah: Consulates and diplomatic missions

 In the 1960s, many diplomatic missions and consulates opened in Sheikh Jarrah:

-The British Consulate at 19 Nashashibi Street, the Turkish Consulate next door at 20 Nashashibi Street, the Belgian Consulate, the Swedish Consulate, the Spanish Consulate, and the UN mission at Saint George Street.
+The British Consulate at 19 Nashashibi Street, the Turkish Consulate next door at 20 Nashashibi Street, the Belgian Consulate, the Swedish Consulate General at 5 Ibn Jubir Street, the Spanish Consulate, and the British Consulate General at 15 Nashashibi Street, and the United Nations mission at Saint George Street.

 Tony Blair, former envoy of the Diplomatic Quartet, stays at the American Colony Hotel when visiting the region.

 Transportation

-The neighbourhood's main street, Nablus Road, was previously part of route 60.
-In the 1990s a new dual carriageway with two lanes in each direction and a separate bus lane was built west of the neighborhood.
+The neighbourhood's main street, Nablus Road, was previously part of Highway 60.
+In the 1990s, a new dual carriageway with two lanes in each direction and a separate bus lane was built west of the neighborhood.
 Tracks were laid in the busway which since 2010 form the Red Line of the Jerusalem Light Rail.

 Landmarks

 Shrines and tombs

 The Jewish presence in Sheikh Jarrah centered on the tomb of Shimon HaTzadik, one of the last members of the Great Assembly, the governing body of the Jewish people after the Babylonian Exile.
 According to the Babylonian Talmud, Shimon HaTzadik met with Alexander the Great when the Macedonian army passed through the Land of Israel and convinced him not to destroy the Second Temple.
 For years Jews made pilgrimages to his tomb in Sheikh Jarrah, a practice documented in travel literature.
 In 1876, the cave and the adjoining land, planted with 80 ancient olive trees, were purchased by the Jews for 15,000 francs.
 Dozens of Jewish families built homes on the property.
 Other landmarks in Sheikh Jarrah are a medieval mosque dedicated to one of the soldiers of Saladin, St. George's Anglican Cathedral and the Tomb of the Kings.